box/box-ui-elements/CONTRIBUTING.md

 Send the pull request from your feature branch to us.
 Be sure to include a description (as mentioned above in step 4) that lets us know what work you did.

 Keep in mind that we like to see one issue addressed per pull request, as this helps keep our git history clean and we can more easily track down issues.

+### Step 8: Add a comment to the PR

+Once your PR has been reviewed, and tests have passed, add a comment `bors r+` to indicate it is ready for merging.